 Tax or charge for the removal of household waste (TEOM or REOM)

-To finance the collection of household waste, you have to pay, according to your municipality, a tax or a royalty household waste removal.
+Do you have to pay for the collection of your household waste?
+To finance the collection of household waste, according to your municipalityNo, we're asking for you a fee or charge.
 We present you with the information you need to know.

-To finance the collection of household waste and assimilated, municipalities and their groupings (trade unions, EPCI: titleContent) decide to introduce one of the following measures:
+To finance the collection and processing of household waste and assimilated, municipalities and their groupings (trade unions, EPCI: titleContent) decide to introduce one of the following measures:

-To find out what measures have been put in place in your municipality, you can consult the waste collection guide either on the website of the City Hall or directly at the City Hall.
+To find out what measures have been put in place in your municipality, you can consult the waste collection guide either on the website of the city hall or directly to the city hall.

 Please note